-Nottingham Castle is a museum that charts social history.
-Without our communities, we wouldn’t have the rich stories and collections that we are privileged to safeguard and share with the world.
+Without our diverse communities, we wouldn’t have the incredible stories and collections that we are privileged to safeguard and share with the world.

-The international outcry and protests in response to the killing of George Floyd, and the responding Black Lives Matter movement demonstrates how we must all play our part in combatting racism, social injustice and discrimination.
+The international outcry and protests in response to the murder of George Floyd, and the responding Black Lives Matter movement, demonstrate how we all have a part to play in combatting racism, social injustice and discrimination of all forms.

-We aim to inspire a sense of belonging, so that everyone feels as though the castle reflects their stories.
-Positively impacting on the lives of people from our communities is central to our work.
-We are committed to building long-term relationships and working together.
+- Aim to inspire a sense of belonging so that everyone feels as though the Castle reflects their stories.
+Positively impacting the lives of people from our communities is central to our work.
+We are committed to building long-term relationships and working together to make positive progress.

-We also recognise the importance of properly representing the diversity of Nottingham and its communities in our workforce and in the work we do.
-We see it as our duty to amplify Nottingham’s many voices, giving communities an opportunity to express and supporting neighbourhoods all over the city.
+We also recognise the importance of representing and reflecting the diversity of Nottingham and its communities in our workforce and in the work we do.
+We see it as our duty to amplify the many varied voices of Nottingham’s communities and provide opportunities for expression.